TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 .. hint::

-   See boilerplate texts for the start page on :ref:`example-start-page`.
+   See boilerplate texts for the start page on :ref:`index-rst`.

 .. index::  TYPO3 documentation; Manual